 Obesity, heart disease, high blood pressure, arthritis, diabetes, cancer… the list goes on and even grows each day as doctors and technicians categorize new names for seemingly new diseases.
 Are there really any new diseases out there?
 Cancer, heart disease, strokes and diabetes have become common place in the industrialized world.
 This is in part due to a diet of predominantly processed and denatured foods.
 Cooked and processed foods are void of vital nutrients and enzymes.
 The consumption of these inferior foods eventually leads to deficiencies in the body which result in disease.
 There is an easy solution.
-By increasing the amount of raw and living foods in ones diet you can potentially halt or reverse disease and slow the aging process.
+By increasing the amount of raw and living foods in ones diet you can potentially halt or reverse disease and slow the aging process, may be even add some greens supplement to your diet.
 The father of medicine, Hippocrates, wasn’t kidding when he said, “let food be thy medicine.”

 Fasting is the oldest of all healing practices and the healing modality of choice in the animal kingdom.
 The idea of “feeding a cold and starving a flu” becomes folklore nonsense when you start looking at the systems of the body in a logical manner.
 Foods require energy to be digested properly and when a person is sick they need to conserve their energy for healing.
 Pure water and fresh juices are ideal for healing people when they are both sick and well.
 Yes, you can heal yourself when you are not “sick”.
 “Sick” is just an outward appearance of an internal condition.